 City of Corona DWP Owned Overhead Electrical Lines and Equipment Locations

-The only Corona owned overhead lines and equipment in the system are located within the fence line of the Corona Department of Water and Power’s Waste Water Treatment Plant #2 at 652 Harrison Street, consisting of 3 poles spanning 78 linear feet of cable.
+The only Corona owned overhead lines and equipment in the system are located within the fence line of the Corona Department of Water and Power’s Waste Water Treatment Plant #2 at 652 Harrison Street.
+The overhead lines and equipment consist of 3 poles spanning approximately 78 linear feet, with a total of roughly 105 linear feet of overhead cable, including the dive to underground cable.